Sharp multiple testing boundary for sparse sequences: Illustrations

-We can make the following general comments: first, as the threshold $t$ increases (along the $x$-axis on Figure~\ref{fig:mFDRvsFNR}), fewer rejections are made, so that $\FNR(\varphi_t)$ increases with $t$ and $\mFDR(\varphi_t)$ decreases, hence there is a tradeoff for the finite sample (marginal) risk $\mR(\varphi_t)$: the minimum is displayed with the light dashed horizontal line.
+We can make the following general comments: first, as the threshold $t$ increases (along the $x$-axes in Figure~\ref{fig:mFDRvsFNR}), fewer rejections are made, so that $\FNR(\varphi_t)$ increases with $t$ and $\mFDR(\varphi_t)$ decreases, hence there is a tradeoff for the finite sample (marginal) risk $\mR(\varphi_t)$: the minimum is displayed with the light dashed horizontal line.
 This finite sample risk can be compared to its asymptotic counterpart (thin solid horizontal line).
 We note that the asymptotic regime is not reached for the current choice of $n$, $s_n$ if $\zeta=1.5$, but is approached as $\zeta$ increases, with almost a perfect matching when $\zeta=5$.
-This is well expected from the convergence rate found to be $1/(\log n/s_n)^{1-1/\zeta}$ in some cases (see Remark~\ref{rem:convergencerateBH}), so that the case $\zeta=5$ well approximates the asymptotic picture.
+This is well expected from the convergences rates, for example obtainable in Theorem~\ref{thm:BHpointwise}, that are faster for $\zeta$ larger so that the case $\zeta=5$ well approximates the asymptotic picture.
 Second, when the asymptotics are (close to being) reached, we see that the dominating part in the risk at the point where the risk is minimum is the FNR, as Theorems~\ref{thm-notrade}~and~\ref{thm-notrade-Subbotin} establish.
-The pictures above give an interpretation of these results: since the transition from $0$ to $1$ is much more abrupt for (m)FDR, we should make the (m)FDR close to $0$ to make a good tradeoff; the mFDR is close to a step function, so achieving $\mFDR < 1-\eps$ requires essentially the same threshold as achieving $\mFDR< \eps$, hence to make the optimal tradeoff will require mFDR close to zero.
+The pictures above give an interpretation of these results: since the transition from $0$ to $1$ is much more abrupt for the (m)FDR, we should make the (m)FDR close to $0$ to make a good tradeoff; the mFDR is close to a step function, so achieving $\mFDR < 1-\eps$ requires essentially the same threshold as achieving $\mFDR< \eps$, hence to make the optimal tradeoff will require mFDR close to zero.